gavinlyonsrepo/FM_Radio_PICO/README.md

 a radio station from a list by pressing mute button and navigate menu using search buttons.

-The settings menu can be accessed by holding down the mute button for longer than 3 seconds It contains two settings currently , these settings define behaviour of search buttons.
+The settings menu can be accessed by holding down the mute button for longer than 3 seconds It contains five settings currently , 1&2 define behaviour of search buttons, 3-5 define display mode.

 1. Scan search and tune to stations automatically (default)
 2. Fine tune search, Each press changes frequency by +/- 50 Khz
+3. Display mode default
+4. Display Radio info only
+5. Display Sensor data only , large text

 Schematic
 -------------------